coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/ESP32_MAX30102_simple-SpO2_plotter-BLE/README.md

 Using Sparkfun MAX3010X library https://github.com/sparkfun/SparkFun_MAX3010x_Sensor_Library SpO2 is calulated from square root means of all raw data at 50Hz sampling speed, providing stable SpO2 values and shows SpO2 and the user's heart beat at the same time on Arduino's serial plotter.

 This program sends SpO2 as a HRM(Heart Rate Monitor) of BLE standart service and smartphone application such as nRF Toolbox for BLE can display SpO2 as if it is a Heat Rate Monitor.
-SpO2 for Heart rate monitor application on smartphone.

 When 93bpm is displayed , it is 93% SpO2. not a Heart Rate!